m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

  - For the values, use `Essay number` and summarize by `COUNT`.

 Use the pivot table to analyze the Federalist Papers data.
- - What does the pivot table suggest to you about the authorship of the essays whose author is labelled as "MADISON or HAMILTON"?
+ - What does the pivot table suggest to you about the true author of the "MADISON or HAMILTON" essays?
- - Does the pivot table alone show enough information to prove your conjecture?
+ - How would someone cast doubt upon this suggestion?
+   What would they complain about with regards to your pivot table?

 <br>